mayor04/tutero_assignment/README.md

 4. Collision-detection (Required For Level 5) - ✅ Completed but could be improved

 5. Add a timer - X -
-    Forgot to add this feature but in the UI before the deadline but it was implemented in the state management
+    Forgot to add this feature in the UI before the deadline but it was implemented in the state management

 6. Add a cursor (Required for level 7) - ✅
    Implemented this feature to allow cursor follow mouse